When you’re trying to lower inflammation, it’s not just about adding the “good” foods. It’s about cutting the worst offenders first.

 - endocrine/hormonal conditions like thyroid or adrenal conditions

 That being said, there are specialty subsets of foods that could cause inflammation for some of these conditions.
-These include lectins, FODMAPS, and fructans.
+These include lectins, FODMAPS, nightshades, and fructans.

-CONTROVERSIAL foods that could cause inflammation
+Controversial foods that could cause inflammation

 These are the foods where science has studies showing results that are inconclusive.